Frequently Asked Questions

 The simple answer is no. We are in no way a part of the University of Wisconsin System.
 We have, though, been renting to UW-Whitewater students in this community for nearly 60 years and partner with the university on a number of projects.
 Our staff is comprised primarily of UW-Whitewater students and alumni, so we are able to work closely with them should any issues arise.

 Our rental season in Whitewater starts relatively early.
 We begin showings in early October and begin signing leases the following week.
-For the 2017-2018 school year, we will start showings on October 3, 2015.
 Prospective tenants may call our office to schedule a showing at 262.473.5321.
 Prospective tenants should note that all roommates must be present for a showing of any unit for more than one person.
 We extend our evening and weekend hours during showing season to accommodate the hectic schedule of most college students.